commitgcp/Wiv-GCPOnBoarding/tutorial.md

 1. ✅ Enable required APIs (Recommender, Secret Manager, etc.)
 2. ✅ Create service account `wiv-sa`
 3. ✅ Generate and store key in Secret Manager
-4. ✅ Grant necessary IAM permissions
+4. ✅ Grant necessary IAM permissions (from iam-roles.txt)
 5. ✅ Configure Secret Manager access

 **Note:** The `-n` flag skips authentication if you're already logged in.

+**Important:** The script will show a detailed confirmation prompt before performing any actions, allowing you to review what will be created and modified.

 ### Alternative: Interactive Mode